Safety & Security Resources

 Police Department Office: 512-471-4441

-The University of Texas Police Department (UTPD) is committed to upholding its mission to serve and protect.
-In addition to typical policing services, it provides comprehensive community-oriented resources on crime prevention, sexual assault, campus safety and much more.
+UTPD is committed to upholding its mission to serve and protect.
+In addition to typical policing services, it provides comprehensive, community-oriented resources on crime prevention, sexual assault, campus safety and much more.

 Office of Emergency Management

-The Security and Emergency Management site provides resources for emergency and weather-related events, campus closures, Longhorn Alert notifications and other emergency preparedness best practices.
+Emergency Management provides resources for emergency and weather-related events, campus closures, Longhorn Alert notifications and other emergency preparedness best practices.

 Phone: 512-232-9255

-SURE Walk is a student-run volunteer group that provides walks to and from campus to students, faculty members and staffers.
+Sure Walk is a student-run volunteer group that provides walks to and from campus to students, faculty and staff.

 UT Night Rides